josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/README.md

 ---

 *To very little surprise, I'm sure, creating this section has to be step-wise by necessity, otherwise goodness only knows what will happen; the internet appears to be a delicate thing.*

+*Some good news, though: it appears we dropped a number of scrapers after this went live, so that is nice - see notes to understand that origin is not immediately clear from the case study per se.*

 ---